How to Better Manage Countertop Shop Scheduling

 Make One Person Responsible for Scheduling

 One simple tip that has helped a handful of fabricators is making one person responsible for scheduling.
-If one person can “own” the scheduling process, it cuts down on a lot of the miscommunications that cause overbooking and mistakes.
+If one person can “own” the scheduling process, it cuts down on a lot of the miscommunications that cause all those expensive mistakes.

 No matter what tool you use – a whiteboard, Google Sheets, Excel, Outlook, Systemize, or other software – having one scheduler will prevent overworked employees and miscommunications that lead to remakes and reworks.